nitinthewiz/TheLinkBlog/_posts/2012/03/2012-03-26-an-exceedingly-simple-to.md

 ---

-There should be a service that just emails you everyday and you reply with your journal.  <blockquote> I wanted to make sure the journaling was as easy as possible, so I have no excuses.
-So I instituted a few rules that have worked very well for me. </blockquote>
+There should be a service that just emails you everyday and you reply with your journal.

+> I wanted to make sure the journaling was as easy as possible, so I have no excuses.
+So I instituted a few rules that have worked very well for me.